 An unfortunate side-effect of VPNs is a slight decrease in speeds.
 For one, your network data doesn’t travel straight to its destination and vice-versa.
 It needs to go through the VPN server you’ve connected to.
 The more your data has to travel, the slower the connection.
 This shouldn’t be noticeable if you use a quality VPN with fast servers, but it’s something to keep in mind.

 Next, there’s VPN encryption to think about.
 Your PC’s CPU handles the complex mathematics involved in encrypting your data against hackers and anyone snooping in.
 The less powerful it is, the longer it takes to encrypt your data.
 Don’t worry, though; follow these next few tips and you should notice major improvements.
+If you’re thinking of sending large files, you should take note of these.

 1. Choose a Location Close to You